sotirisf/Umbraco-OmitSegmentsUrlProvider/README.md

 <add key="omiturlsegments:CarPage" value ="Parts"/>
 ```
 which will tell the plugin to produce Urls for CarPage doctypes that will IGNORE any segment that comes from "Parts" doctypes under it.

+## Beware!
+Make sure that the URLs generated after applying your rules are still unique!
+Use this plugin only to omit "grouping" nodes or nodes that will not alter the uniqueness of the URL.